Best Men's Winter Boots of 2024/25

 What we liked: price, lightweight, balance of weight, weather protection, comfort, traction

-What we didn’t like: midankle height requires gaiters for deep snow
+What we didn’t like: mid-ankle height requires gaiters for deep snow

-For time spent on snow-packed trails, whether winter hiking or snowshoeing, the Merrell Thermochill Mid Shell Waterproof boot makes an excellent companion and our winner for Best Men's Budget Winter Boot.
-This lace-up waterproof boot is constructed with a combination of leather and synthetic materials on the upper and hits just above the ankle to keep your feet dry in packed snow.
-The 200 grams of synthetic insulation packed into the boot kept our feet warm (with a wool sock) even while hiking in single-digit temps in the Colorado high country.
+For time spent on snow-packed trails, whether winter hiking or snowshoeing, the Merrell Thermochill Mid Waterproof boot makes an excellent companion and our winner for Best Men's Budget Winter Boot.
+They’re constructed with a combination of leather and synthetic materials on the upper and hits just above the ankle to keep your feet dry in packed snow.

 The Thermo Chill boots boast sturdy, multidirectional rubber lugs.
 While testing these boots, they gripped hard-packed snow surfaces without issues.
 Even without traction devices, like microspikes, we felt secure on everything except a pure sheet of ice.
 For all-around winter trail use, the traction on these boots shines.